 Another relevant project is the Kisumu Urban Project (KUP) a four-year AFD development project (2010-2014) to improve living conditions in Kisumu by improving solid waste management and rehabilitating public facilities and infrastructure, among other things.
-30 Key water and sanitation initiatives proposed under the KUP include the construction of a new 50-acre sanitary landfill site, 15 kilometers to the northeast of Kisumu City.
-Three proposed projects are the development of 1) a 10-year waste management strategy; (2) a city waste landfill, complete with a recycling unit; and small and medium-sized waste recycling units.
+Key water and sanitation initiatives proposed under the KUP include the construction of a new 50-acre sanitary landfill site, 15 kilometers to the northeast of Kisumu City.
+Two proposed projects are: (1) Development of a ten year Waste Management strategy; (2) Development of a city waste landfill complete with recycling unit; (3) Development of small and medium waste recycling units.